- Associate Provost Int'l Programs

 House: Multi-room living area (bedrooms, kitchen, dining room, living room, family room) plus a private yard and garage.

 The following chart gives a range of rental prices that you might find in Corvallis.
-These estimates are based on shared housing.
+These estimates are per person and assume shared housing for units with multiple bedrooms.

 |1 Bedroom||2 Bedroom||3 Bedroom||Studio|